alimst/mesh_generation/README.md

 ## Build ##
 A Makefile is provided for building the code under Linux.
 To build the code, go to the directory containing both `Makefile` and `make_mesh.cpp` files and run `make` to generate the executable program `make_mesh`.

-Visual Studio Code can also be used for buuilding the code either in Linux or Windows if the file `tasks.json` is configured properly.
+Visual Studio Code can also be used for building the code either in Linux or Windows if the file `tasks.json` is configured properly.
 Please do not hesitate to contact me if you need further instructions on how to set that up.

 ## Command Line Usage ##
 The command line signature is as below: